 Pitressin Side Effects

-Note: This document contains side effect information about vasopressin.
-Some of the dosage forms listed on this page may not apply to the brand name Pitressin.
+Note: This page contains side effects data for the generic drug vasopressin.
+It is possible that some of the dosage forms included below may not apply to the brand name Pitressin.

 For the Consumer

 As well as its needed effects, vasopressin (the active ingredient contained in Pitressin) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking vasopressin, check with your doctor immediately:Rare